mhardcastle/pysynch/README.md

 spectrum='powerlaw', cosmology=my_cosmology, asph=10)
 ```

-`cosmology` here is an astropy cosmology instance which provides the
+`cosmology` here is an astropy cosmology instance, or something equivalent, which provides the
 methods `arcsec_per_kpc_proper`, `arcsec_to_metres` and
 `cosm.luminosity_distance`.
 The redshift `z` will be used with this instance.